 When the cabbie finally found the alley where my homestay was located I had no idea where to go.
 My homestay was in district 8 and as district 8 had mostly native Vietnamese inhabitants it was a bit different than the more traditionally Western districts like 2 or 7 or the tourist oriented district 1 where the streets were better paved and the houses less close together.
 My cabbie helped me to drag my bags to my homestay, the house is gated and I don’t initially recognize anyone.

+Was I at the wrong place?
 How would I possibly find the right place without a phone?

 I was welcomed into a room with both numerous motorbikes parked inside as well as a sitting area which I would come to learn is normal in the city.
 My host (the only person in her family who spoke English) appeared suddenly and directed me to my room.
 Her home was hot due to the lack of air-conditioning and that, coupled with my huge bags and total jetlag along with the seemingly endless stairs I had to climb to get to my room, felt like torture.

 Once all of my bags were in my room (luckily my host’s brother helped me) I joyfully discovered that my room indeed had air-conditioning, something that I never truly appreciated before coming to Southeast Asia.
 It felt amazing to think that just a few short months before I had just started my online TEFL certification course with the International TEFL Academy and yet here I was now in Vietnam and that felt like eons ago.
 And just like that air-conditioning came to life and I fell into a deep sleep.
 It was 3 p.m. on a Thursday and I wouldn’t wake up for twelve hours but I had made it and that was half the battle.